Laws related to co-ownership of a joint property

 Why is co-ownership better?

 If you are a married couple, co-owning a house with your spouse has many benefits.
 Both can get tax benefits.
-In case of a joint ownership, the husband, as well as the wife individually, will be able to claim deductions under Section 24 of the Income Tax Act.
+In the case of joint ownership, the husband, as well as the wife individually, will be able to claim deductions under Section 24 of the Income Tax Act.
 In order to understand why co-ownership is better, you must take the help of a good property lawyer, who will be able to guide you in the right direction after understanding the facts and circumstances of your case.

 These guides are not legal advice, nor a substitute for a lawyer